-When you are an FBA seller, Amazon is managing a lot more things for you, including storing your product.
+When you are selling FBA on Amazon , it managing a lot more things for you, including storing your product.
 For this reason, you would have to pay a fee called the “Fulfillment by Amazon Fee.”
 This fee is calculated based on the weight and dimensions of your product so that Amazon can recoup a lot of the shipping costs associated with your item.
 This fee covers both your monthly storage as well as the fulfillment of your product.

 However, sadly, that’s not all.
 There are a few other fees that you’ll have to pay when you sell on Amazon, as well.